openshift/enhancements/enhancements/machine-api/control-plane-machinesets.md

 #### Story 1
 - As an operator installer a new OCP cluster I want flexibility to run [large or small clusters](https://kubernetes.io/docs/setup/best-practices/cluster-large/#size-of-master-and-master-components) so I need the ability to vertically resize the control plane in a declarative, automated and seamless manner.

-This proposal satisfy this by providing a semi-automated process to vertically resize Control Plane Machines by enforcing recreation.
+This proposal satisfies this by providing a semi-automated process to vertically resize Control Plane Machines by enforcing recreation.

 #### Story 2
-- As an operator running an existing OCP cluster, I want have a seamless path for my Control Plane Machines to be adopted and become self managed.
+- As an operator running an existing OCP cluster, I want to have a seamless path for my Control Plane Machines to be adopted and become self managed.

 This proposal enables this by providing the ControlPlane resource.